Sign in

 remote work taking time off

-Hundreds of millions of people switched to remote working during the coronavirus pandemic.
-And perhaps the biggest complaint was missing out on impromptu conversations around the coffee machine, or in the office corridor.
-This can be interpreted as missing out on killing time while getting paid.
+It remains, communicating and interacting with our peers have been two of the biggest complaints.
+We miss out on impromptu conversations around the coffee machine, or in the office corridor.
+This could be interpreted as missing out on killing time while getting paid.

 Efficient communication is a skill you learn from remote working.
 In an office you can talk waffle around the coffee machine.
-You cat chat and chat and chat until it’s time to get back to work.
+You chit chat and chat and chat until it’s time to get back to work.
 Remote working teaches you to communicate precisely – that means being selective about who, what, why and when.

 Without face-to-face conversations you need to write more down to relay information – thoughts, questions, ideas, solutions, status, roadblocks, everything.
 For many remote teams communication is done asynchronously, via chat (e.g. Slack) rather than on a call or in person.
 These practices helps further sharpen your communication to what is important – ultimately this saves you time and brainpower.